Experienced Virginia Hit and Run Lawyer • For The Best Defense

 Leaving the Scene of an Accident Hit & Run in Richmond VA DISMISSED

 Riley & Wells Attorneys-At-Law represented a client who was alleged to be in violation of the felony leaving the scene of an accident hit & run law in Richmond VA.
-The prosecution did not present evidence of personal injury and the evidence of property damage did not prove damage over $1000.
-Our attorneys believed the Circuit Court trial judge misapplied the law when he found our client guilty.
-The case was appealed to the Court of Appeals where our client was acquitted and the case was dismissed.
-See case file.
+During the trial, the prosecution did not present evidence of personal injury and the evidence of property damage did not prove damage over $1000.
+The Circuit Court Judge found our client guilty but we believed the trial judge misapplied the law and made and error when he found our client guilty.
+We appealed the case to the Court of Appeals.
+We convinced the appeals court to reverse the trial court’s ruling.
+Our client was acquitted and the case was dismissed.
+See case file for full opinion.

 Contact us about YOUR case for a free initial consultation!

 11/10/2015 | Updated 11/11/2023